ftc17191/FTCLayer/README.md

 Want to install to a pre-existing Repository?

-Inside the Project root (The first build.gradle you see), find the lines that says:
+Inside the Project root (The first build.gradle you see), open the build.gradle file.
 ![Root build.gradle](/Documentation/img/root-build-gradle.png)

+Find the lines that says:
 ```
 allprojects {
     repositories {